jina-ai/examples/cross-modal-search/README.md

 - Upper: a key-value indexer for the images that we use as a lookup (like a Dictionary in Python).
 - Middle: transformations to get from the JPG to vectors
-- Lower: transformations to get from text descriptions to vectors To have low latency at query time, we store the computed vectors on disk.
+- Lower: transformations to get from text descriptions to vectors To have️ low latency at query time, we store the computed vectors on disk.

 ### Querying
 ![](visualizations/cross-modal-query-flow.png)